Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Related work

-The most widely used dissimilarity measure between Gaussians with different covariances for this purpose is likely the Chernoff distance and its special case, the Bhattacharyya distance\footnote{Neither is a true distance, since they do not satisfy the triangle inequality.} \citep{duin_linear_2004,rueda_linear_2008,choi_feature_2003}.
-One reason for their success is that they provide an upper bound for the Bayes classification.
-This bound is a stronger link to classification error than that provided by the Kullback-Leibler (KL) divergence \citep{kailath_divergence_1967,fukunaga_introduction_1990}.
-Another reason is that they have closed-form expressions for the Gaussian case unlike, for example, the Jensen-Shannon divergence.
+Maximizing a measure of dissimilarity between class-conditional distributions is an established approach for supervised dimensionality reduction.
+For example, the canonical method LDA can be interpreted as maximizing pairwise squared Mahalanobis distances (Appendix~\ref{apd:lda}).
+However, the Mahalanobis distance is limited by the assumption that all class-conditional distributions have identical covariance.
+To overcome this limitation, other methods propose using other measures of dissimilarity.
+Under Gaussian assumptions the most popular are the Chernoff distance and its special case, the Bhattacharyya distance\footnote{Neither the Bhattacharyya nor the Chernoff distances are a true distance, since they do not satisfy the triangle inequality.
+Nonetheless, we refer to them as distances as is common in the literature.} \citep{duin_linear_2004,rueda_linear_2008,choi_feature_2003}.
+One reason for the success of these distances is that they provide an upper bound for the Bayes classification error \citep{kailath_divergence_1967,fukunaga_introduction_1990}.
+Another reason is that they have simple closed-form expressions.